joinpursuit/Pursuit-Core-Standards/curricula/web.md

     <li>Change/update rendered content based on user input, successful AJAX requests, or other triggers</li>
     <li>Set an initial state and update it based on information received from the user or other third-party sources</li>
     <li>Utilize information in state to accomplish tasks for the user, such as fetching from an API or processing and rendering state data in useful ways</li>
+    <li>Store a single state and corresponding methods in a parent component and pass down content via props</li>
   </ul>
 </details>